 Theater – Dance – Live Arts

-Each of the three SUR academies focuses on a different element of the performing arts.
+Each of the three SUR academies focus on a different element of the performing arts.
 PANORAMA SUR is based in Argentina and focuses on young authors and the creation of new theater pieces.
-Chile’s MOVIMIENTO SUR emphasizes contemporary dance and the subject of movement.
+Chile’s MOVIMIENTO SUR emphasize contemporary dance and the subject of movement.
 Finally, EXPERIMENTA SUR in Colombia is dedicated to multidisciplinary collaboration for developing experimental approaches to cultural work.

 Every year, several emerging Latin American artists come to Buenos Aires to reflect on theatrical practices and how they are anchored in society.
 The main element of the program is a playwright seminar, which lasts several weeks and encourages an exchange between Latin American countries while highlighting the continent’s potential.
 Supplementary public performances, presentations, and round table discussions provide a broad public audience with a glimpse of the theater’s changing role in society.

-PANORAMA SUR is an initiative of Siemens Stiftung together with the specially established organization THE – Asociación para el Teatro Latinoamericano, an independent artist-based organization for the promotion of contemporary theater in Latin America.
-The PANORAMA SUR network of partners is supported by Goethe-Institut Buenos Aires, Malba (Museo de Arte Latinoamericano de Buenos Aires) – Fundación Costantini and additional changing partners such as IUNA – Departamento de Artes del Movimiento, Complejo Teatral de Buenos Aires, or TACEC – Teatro Argentino.
+PANORAMA SUR has been an initiative of Siemens Stiftung together with the specially established organization THE – Asociación para el Teatro Latinoamericano, an independent artist-based organization for the promotion of contemporary theater in Latin America.
+The PANORAMA SUR network of partners was supported by Goethe-Institut Buenos Aires, Malba (Museo de Arte Latinoamericano de Buenos Aires) – Fundación Costantini and additional changing partners such as IUNA – Departamento de Artes del Movimiento, Complejo Teatral de Buenos Aires, or TACEC – Teatro Argentino.